 He appeared alongside artists such as Bruce Slatter, Tarryn Gil and Dave Attwood in the group show Mate featured at Paper Mountain and curated by Carla Adams for the 2015 Perth Fringe Festival, winning the prize of Best Visual Arts Show for the festival.

-With Inland Sea, Wade turned his interest towards Western Australia’s haunting maritime past.
+With Inland Sea at Turner Galleries, Wade turned his interest towards Western Australia’s turbulent maritime past.
 This largely experimental body of work in paint and ceramics sought to explore new territory within his expanding practice.
 The works in this exhibition respond to the material objects and items salvaged from the wrecks.
-They function as contemporised ‘archaeological' artefacts and stand as a product of his historical and location based research
+They function as contemporised archaeological artefacts and stand as a product of his historical and location based research.

-Wade was recently a finalist in the prestigious Joondalup Invitation art award along with 17 other artists including Paul Kaptein and Jurek Wybraniec and in 2018 developed work for shows at Traffic Jam Galleries (NSW), Stala Contemporary (WA) and Nyisztor Studio (WA).
+Wade was a finalist in the prestigious Joondalup Invitation art award ’17 and in 2018 developed work for shows at Traffic Jam Galleries (NSW), Stala Contemporary (WA) and Nyisztor Studio (WA).
 Wade is currently working towards a solo exhibition at Murray House Heathcote in early 2019

 Selected Exhibition Record